Custody, Complex Divorce, Spousal Support

 - 2012 · Up and Coming Lawyer of 2012, Daily Journal of Commerce

-- 2011 · Pro Bono Challenge Participant, Oregon State Bar
+- 2011 · Pro Bono Challenge Winner, Oregon State Bar

 - 2010 · Pro Bono Honor Roll, Oregon State Bar

 Brad was selected by his peers for five consecutive years for inclusion in Super Lawyers Rising Star editions from 2009-2013.
 In November 2012, Brad was honored by the Daily Journal of Commerce with the “Up and Coming Lawyer of 2012″ award.
 Brad was acknowledged by the Oregon State Bar (Bar Bulletin Oct.
-2012), for his participation in the 2011 Pro Bono Challenge.
+2012), as a winner of the 2011 Pro Bono Challenge.
 In 2010, Brad was listed on the Oregon State Bar Pro Bono Honor Roll.

 In addition to tennis, Brad is an avid sportsman who enjoys golf and fly-fishing.
 His formative years were spent dry-fly fishing the Deschutes River, and he tries to return as often as possible.
-He and his wife enjoy traveling, wine, and testing the limits of their expertise in the kitchen.
+Brad and his wife recently welcomed the first child.
+When not spending time with their newborn, they enjoy traveling, wine and testing the limits of their expertise in the kitchen.